Lakemba railway station

-Lakemba railway station is located on the Bankstown line, serving the Sydney suburb of Lakemba.
-It is served by Sydney Trains T3 Bankstown line services.
+Lakemba railway station is a heritage-listed railway station on the Bankstown railway line in the Sydney suburb of Lakemba.
+It is currently closed for conversion works to enable it to be served by Metro North West & Bankstown Line services in the future.

 History

 Lakemba station opened on 14 April 1909 when the Bankstown line was extended from Belmore to Bankstown.

-Previously a shunting neck existed to the west of the station allowing services to terminate at Lakemba.
-This was removed in the 1990s.
-The original wooden ticket office above the station was demolished after it was heavily damaged by fire and replaced by a modern metal and glass structure in 2001.
+Previously, a shunting neck existed to the west of the station, allowing services to terminate at Lakemba.
+This siding was removed in the 1990s.
+The original wooden ticket office above the station was destroyed by fire and replaced with a modern metal and glass structure.
+The station received an accessibility upgrade in 2007, which included the installation of a lift.

+The station closed on 30 September 2024 to facilitate the conversion of the Bankstown railway line to Sydney Metro.

-War Memorial
+War memorial

 A war memorial was opened outside the station on 19 April 1953 by State Governor John Northcott.

-Platforms & services
+Platforms and services

 Transport links

-Punchbowl Bus Company operates four routes via Lakemba station:
+U-Go Mobility operates four bus routes via Lakemba station, under contract to Transport for NSW: